Andrew Lang waving while on a hike

 Story 4: In the Face of Fascism, Gentle Change

-It’s an everyday challenge for me — the desire for comfort is super strong.
-I’ve learned I’m most able to stay leaned in winners I have a group of folks leaning on each other as we all work to move.
+It’s an everyday challenge – my desire for comfort is strong.
+But I’ve learned I’m most able to stay leaned-in and present when I have a group of folks supporting each other as we all work to move forward.

 If you’d like to experience more of this Gentle Change approach…